numpy/numpy/doc/neps/missing-data.rst

 =========================

-This is the approach taken in the R project, defining a missing element as something which does have a valid value which isn't known.
+This is the approach taken in the R project, defining a missing element as something which does have a valid value which isn't known, or is NA (not available).
 This proposal adopts this behavior as as the default for all operations involving missing values.

 In this interpretation, nearly any computation with a missing input produces a missing output.
 For example, 'sum(a)' would produce a missing value